OpenHaldex-S3

 Free and truly open source

-AWD control for compatible VW and Audi Haldex systems.
+DIY Haldex AWD control for compatible VW and Audi vehicles.

 No custom wiring harness.
-No soldering or coding.
-No permanent modifications
+No soldering.
+No permanent modifications.

 • Direct control over Haldex AWD behavior

-• Gen 5 0CQ support with MQB decoded CAN signals
+• Gen 5 support with decoded MQB CAN signals

-• Web based control panel and online updates over hotspot
+• Web-based control panel and online firmware updates

 Build OpenHaldex-S3 for Under $50

-To run OpenHaldex, only 6 connections are required:
+To run OpenHaldex-S3, only 6 connections are required:

 2. Ground (GND)